Jacqueline Lynch

 Specialty: Literacy Education

-Jackie has been involved in literacy research for over 20 years.
-She received a Ph.D. in Language and Literacy Education from the University of British Columbia in 2003, and was a SSHRC Postdoctoral Research Fellow at Michigan State University from 2003 to 2005.
-Prior to joining FIU, she was as an associate professor at York University.
-Her work has been published in peer-reviewed journals including the Journal of Early Childhood Literacy, Reading Psychology, the Journal of Research in Reading, and the Journal of Early Childhood Teacher Education.
+Dr. Lynch completed a Ph.D. in Language and Literacy Education from The University of British Columbia and a SSHRC Postdoctoral Research Fellowship at Michigan State University.
+She joined FIU in 2017 following an associate professorship position at York University.
+Her research is published in peer-reviewed journals including the Journal of Early Childhood Literacy, Reading Psychology, the Journal of Research in Reading, and the Journal of Early Childhood Teacher Education.
 She has co-authored two books: Teaching and Learning about Family Literacy and Family Literacy Programs (Routledge), and Literacy: Reading, Writing and Children’s Literature (Oxford University Press).
 Her research focuses on early literacy, family literacy, and educator professional learning.
-Jackie is currently involved in a family literacy project with diverse families.
+Jackie is currently involved in a literacy project with diverse families.

 Recent Publications